 He also talked to elderly people who had been born in the mid-nineteenth century and wrote down their stories and memories of the past.
 Using his sources, and without the aid of computers, he was able to piece together a comprehensive historical record of the area stretching back several centuries.

 Unfortunately none of Geoffrey Mercer’s work was published in printed form.
 However a series of handwritten notebooks have survived and they contain a wealth of information including sketch maps of many parts of the two villages.
-Some of these notebooks have now been transcribed and if you click on the links below you can download and read them.
+Some of these records and notebooks have now been transcribed and if you click on the links below you can download and read them.
 One of his sources was a map drawn in 1786 of Oulton and Woodlesford township for the Middleton coal owner Charles Brandling.
 Copies of maps of the other townships in the parish are now in the Leeds local studies library but the Oulton and Woodlesford map appears to be lost so Mercer’s sketches are an invaluable record.
 Below there’s also a draft for a pageant of local history written for the Festival of Britain celebrations.
 It’s not clear if it was ever performed but it may have been incorporated into the script for a Rothwell area pageant which took place in Springhead Park over four days in July 1951.

 Geoffrey Hamish Mercer was born in 1890 at Egerton near Ashford in Kent where his father was the vicar.
 He was sent to a school at Greenwich in London before going on to Selwyn College at Cambridge where he graduated in 1913.
 The same year he came to Yorkshire to study at the Leeds Clerical School and after being ordained at Wakefield he was a curate at Barnsley and then Lightcliffe near Halifax before serving with the Essex Regiment at the end of the First World War.